Agile Archetype Quiz · Free

 A Product-first profile usually asks better questions about customer impact and prioritization.
 A Systems-first profile sees recurring patterns and improves decision boundaries.
 A Quality-first profile protects engineering health and long-term reliability.
 None of these are inherently better than others.
 Teams perform best when they understand which strength is leading a decision, and which blind spot needs a counterweight.

-If you want to go deeper after this quiz, continue with Scrum Quiz to sharpen your decision patterns, or use Retro Helper to generate action-focused retrospective plans.
-You can also explore Scrum Master content and retrospective articles to turn your result into weekly practice.
+If you want to go deeper, continue with Scrum Quiz to sharpen your decision patterns, or use Retro Helper to generate action-focused retrospective plans.

 FAQ